stateful/docs.runme.dev/docs/guide/sops.md

 To encrypt your Kubernetes secrets using SOPS, you need an advanced security measure, access to a cloud provider, and a Key Management Service (KMS).
 For this guide, we will use an [AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys).

-Navigate to the [SOPS file](https://github.com/stateful/blog-examples/tree/main/kubernetes/k8s-secret/sops) in the repo you cloned earlier and open the Markdown file based on the specifications of your operating system to follow up on this section of the guide.
+Navigate to the [SOPS file](https://github.com/stateful/blog-examples/tree/main/kubernetes/k8s-secret/sops) in the repository you cloned earlier and open the Markdown file based on the specifications of your operating system to follow up on this section of the guide.

 ### **Installation of SOPS**[](https://docs-runme-55rq3q1vz-stateful.vercel.app/guide/k8s-secret#installation-of-sops)